Looking for the best Nikon DSLR Camera?

 With a 24.5MP sensor, 51 autofocus points, and the option to record 1080p up to 120 FPS, it’s one of the best Nikon cameras you can get.

 Did I mention its battery life can record up to 2260 shots on one charge?
+That is great for taking photos for a blog as you’ll have a whole day’s worth of battery.

 On top of that, it has two SD card slots and it will become your best friend if you’re shooting portraits or wedding photography.